- Lanterman Home Page

 The program provides individualized developmental programs, designed to promote acquisition of sensory motor, communication, and socialization skills.
 The utilization of wheelchairs, braces, and special adaptive equipment is integrated with restorative nursing interventions to maintain functional movement and posture.

-Positive Behavior Development, Program 2: Twenty-four hour care is provided to individuals with mild to severe behavioral challenges, and who are generally medically stable.
+Social and Positive Behavior Development, Program 2: Twenty-four hour care is provided to individuals with mild to severe behavioral challenges, and who are generally medically stable.
 Each individual is provided training opportunities to achieve their life goals, attain increased independence, make choices in their daily lives and exercise their rights.
 When necessary, each treatment team designs individualized behavior support plans that assist the individual in reducing challenging behaviors and increase their quality of life.
 The interdisciplinary teams are committed to utilizing the least restrictive and most positive interventions whenever possible.
 Emphasis is placed on positive behavior replacement, social skill development, and gaining self-control over immature, manipulative or impulsive behaviors.

 All individuals attend off-residence day training in the areas of vocational, work-readiness, and community awareness as well as continued refinement of daily living/self-care skills, recreation / leisure abilities, and communication.
 Paid work is a component for most individuals.
 Everyone is provided with an environment that is clean, healthy and safe, as normalizing in appearance and access as possible, and non-stigmatizing.
 They are also provided with support systems that include staff, family, advocates and other legal representatives who assist in keeping with the principles of normalization.
 A group of professional staff assigned to the program provides various ancillary services such as social work services, educational services, psychological services and rehabilitation therapy services.
 Continual efforts to enhance and improve services to the people who live in the Positive Behavior Development Program is an ongoing commitment.